AdaCore/xmlada/docs/unicode.rst

 These include two schemes that are also defined in the Unicode standard, namely **Utf-8** and **Utf-16**.

-Unicode doesn't impose any specific encoding.
+Unicode doesn’t impose any specific encoding.
 However, it is most often associated with one of the Utf encodings.
 They each have their own properties and advantages: